tudormihail5/SomeHaskellFunctions/README.md

 [CC (P 200) [Soy]]

 **Exercise 2:**<br />
 I needed to add an additional step of checking that every tin satisfies some formal specification before it is baked.
-A tin satisfies And s1 s2 if it satisfies both s1 and s2, Or s1 s2 if either s1 or s2, etc. I had to write a function isValidSpec that verifies that the given specification is well-formed for the provided Tin, and checkSpecs, which takes a specification s and a tin t as imputs, and returns True just in case t satisfies the specification s, or else False.
+A tin satisfies And s1 s2 if it satisfies both s1 and s2, Or s1 s2 if either s1 or s2, etc. I had to write a function isValidSpec that verifies that the given specification is well-formed for the provided Tin, and checkSpecs, which takes a specification s and a tin t as imputs, and returns True just in case t satisfies the specification s, or else False.<br />
 **Examples:**<br />
 sampletin :: Tin<br />
 sampletin = [[Nuts], [Dairy,Gluten], [], [Soy]]<br />